 You can email Metzli at FJC@ourverity.org

-Sharon Bergeron, MFT, Clinical Supervisor
+Sharon Bergeron, LMFT, Clinical Supervisor

 You can email Sharon at email@example.com

 Ann began her work with Verity as a Trainee in 2012, and graduated from Sonoma State University in 2013 with a Master’s degree in Counseling – Marriage and Family Therapy.
-She is a Registered Marriage and Family Therapist Intern whose work focuses on recovery from trauma, including developmental traumas of childhood.
+She is a Licensed Marriage and Family Therapist whose work focuses on recovery from trauma, including developmental traumas of childhood.
 Ann uses a variety of interventions, drawing primarily from CBT, Narrative, Motivational Interviewing, and Mindfulness work.
 She also has experience counseling individuals in recovery from substance abuse and codependency.
 Recent studies and training in neuroscience inform Ann’s belief that our brains can be rewired to create more opportunities for joyful living.
 Ann also believes that life-changing events have deep wells of potential growth, and she feels privileged to serve as a guide and co-creator of new narratives for clients moving through them.

 Katherine is a registered Marriage and Family Therapist Intern and Professional Clinical Counselor Intern with a Master of Arts in Psychology from Brandman University.
-Prior to joining Verity, Katherine worked as a therapist at Catholic Charities with individuals, couples, and families to address a myriad of challenges, including depression, anxiety, trauma, addiction, and mental and physical abuse.
+Prior to joining Verity, Katherine worked at Catholic Charities with individuals, couples, and families to address a myriad of challenges, including depression, anxiety, trauma, addiction, and mental and physical abuse.
 She also facilitated a women’s group on domestic violence and has experience teaching anger management skills.
 Drawing upon techniques from Cognitive Behavioral Therapy and Dialectical Behavior Therapy, Katherine believes in a collaborative approach where individuals build upon their existing strengths and play an active role to craft a life worth living.
 Katherine is fluent in Vietnamese.

-You can email Kristen at firstname.lastname@example.org
+You can email Hayly at firstname.lastname@example.org

-Joyce Galindo, Bilingual Prevention Educator
+Joyce G, Bilingual Prevention Specialist

 You can email Joyce at email@example.com

 Zach earned his J.D. from Fordham Law and was admitted to both the California and New York Bars.
 Zach previously worked for legal aid in New York, advocating for children in abuse, neglect, and delinquency cases through direct litigation in court and helping them to receive appropriate educational, medical health, mental and housing services.
-In California, Zach represented clients seeking restraining orders for domestic violence and co-facilitated a class about law and life skills for youth of San Mateo.
+In California, Zach represented clients seeking restraining orders for domestic violence and co-facilitated a class about law and life skills for the youth of San Mateo.
 Before joining Verity as an employee, Zach volunteered with Verity’s Prevention Department.

 You can email Zach at firstname.lastname@example.org

-Kim Bickert, Group Facilitator
+Group Facilitator Team

 See entry above.